 Cindi Robinson and Robin Dawson McKinney look on near by.
 Each were involved in the preparation and ongoing of the service.
 They are among the most active of LOCHC appointees and GWHTC supporters.

-Glynis Holm Strause, President of the George West Historic Texas Cemetery Association, honoring all veterans at Wreaths Across America memorial.
+Glynis Holm Strause, President of the George West Historic Texas Cemetery Association (GWHTC), honoring all veterans at Wreaths Across America memorial.

 Glynis asked for the following who helped in making this an auspicious ceremony be recognized: Robin McKinney, Larry Holm, Pauline Word, and Nathan Stroleny who power washed the gateway.
 George West Historic Texas Cemetery Association appointees Grace and Rodney Wilson and Mary Margaret Campbell.
 Special thanks to Garcia Graveside Services for setting up the tents.
 Another special thanks to County Commissioner Emilio Garza for mowing, removal of trees and debris and the City of George West for removal of trash from cans.